Tornquist/tornquist.github.io/_projects/11_time.md

 rel_sort: 110
 ---

-Time is my current project.
-I really enjoyed the [analysis][1] of all of my working hours in 2017, and I'm a big fan of the infographics that [Nicholas Felton][2] makes on his own life.
+*Time* is my current project.

+I really enjoyed [analyzing my working hours in 2017][1], and I'm a big fan of the infographics that [Nicholas Felton][2] makes on his own life.

 The goal of this project is to combine those two ideas into a platform for continuous monitoring and reporting on how I spend my time.
 Past the basics of